2-alchemists/krossboard-docs/content/docs/azure-aks-installation.md

 * Once the deployment completed, note the IP address of the instance.

-## Step 3: Assign a managed identity to the Krossboard instance
+## Step 3: Configure Azure IAM permissions to discover AKS clusters
-This is a prerequisite to assign Azure IAM roles to an instance.
+A standard setup of Krossboard requires the role of `Managed Application Reader` and the role of `Azure Kubernetes Service Cluster User Role`.

+As a prerequisite, the instance must enable an Azure managed identity.

-Connect to Azure portal as a subscription administrator and perform these steps:
+* Connect to Azure portal as a subscription administrator.
 * Select `Home -> Virtual machines` to list virtual machine instances.
 * Click on the Krossboard instance in the list of virtual machines to display the instance's properties window.
 * Select `Identity` from the left pane of the properties window.
 * Under `System assigned` tab, switch `Status` to `On`.
 * Click on `Save` and, when prompted, click on `Yes` to confirm the change.

-## Step 4: Assign Azure IAM roles to the Krossboard instance
-A basic setup of Krossboard requires the role of `Managed Application Reader` and the role of `Azure Kubernetes Service Cluster User Role`.
-These roles give read-only permissions to discover AKS clusters.
+Once the instance has its managed identity enabled, we can assign the required Azure IAM roles .

-Connect to Azure portal as a subscription administrator and perform these steps:
+* Connect to Azure portal as a subscription administrator.
 * Select `Home -> Subscriptions` and, in the list of subscriptions, select the target subscription.
 * Select `Access control (IAM)` .
 * From the top of the right pane, select `Add -> Add role assignment`; this will open a role assignment pane.